Last Updated on 13 January 2026 by Cycloscope

 Mount Location

 The two most common mount locations are on the handlebars or helmets.
-Obviously, if you donโt typically wear a helmet youโll want to get a mirror for your handlebars.
-Some mirrors also come with a large adjustable clamp that can fit anywhere on a bike, which is useful for unusual bicycle designs like a recumbent.
+If you don’t typically wear a helmet, you’ll want to get a mirror for your handlebars.

 Maneuverability